gradle/gradle/design-docs/publication-model.md

 AKA 'Ivy deliver'.
 In this instance, dependency declarations in the generated descriptors should use the resolved versions that were used to build the artifacts.

-## I want to customise the Ivy or Maven meta-data for a publication
+## I want to customize the Ivy or Maven meta-data for a publication

 * Use a (groupId, artifactId, version) identifier that is different to defaults.
 * Add some custom Ivy attributes for the module or a configuration or an artifact.